freeradical13/freeradical13.github.io/index.md

 1. [Transposition][]: Movement of DNA segments (transposons) between chromosomes and plasmids within a cell.

 [Quorum sensing][] occurs when one bacterium releases a signal molecule to communicate with other bacteria to detect and respond to bacteria population density.

+[Cyanobacteria][] are bacteria that obtain energy through photosynthesis.

 #### Archaea